torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 What is initramfs?
 ------------------

-All 2.6 Linux kernels contain a gzipped "cpio" format archive, which is extracted into rootfs when the kernel boots up.
+All 2.6 GNU/Linux kernels contain a gzipped "cpio" format archive, which is extracted into rootfs when the kernel boots up.
 After extracting, the kernel checks to see if rootfs contains a file "init", and if so it executes it as PID
 1. If found, this init process is responsible for bringing the system the